 Applicants should be at least eighteen years of age, and none will be admitted under fifteen.
-Besides the requirements for admission into the University, given on page 22, they will be expected to pass their examination in Algebra, through Powers and Roots of any degree and Quadratic Equations.
+Besides the requirements for admission into the University, given on page 22, they will be expected to pass their examination in Algebra, through Powers and Roots of any degree, and Quadratic Equations; also, in all Geometry, both plane and spherical, but not in Trigonometry.
 The examinations in Mathematics will be most thorough.